mnkhee/user-docs-project/docs/tutorials/deleting.md

 ## Overview

 This section will focus on the process of deleting data stored in your browser's local storage.
+!!! tip "Pre-requisites"
+    This tutorial is a continuation on the [**reading tutorial**](reading.md).
+If you have not completed it, you will need to have setup data inside your browser's local storage on your own.
+    <br> **There is no guarantee that the data you have entered on your own will be compatible with our code**.
+Continue at your own risk!

 ## Setup

-1. Create a button tag below the previous button tag in your HTML file.
-Give it an id attribute 'removeItem', an onClick event attribute 'removeItem()', and put any text inside.
+1. Create a button tag in a new line below the existing button tags in your HTML file.

+2. Give it an id attribute 'removeItem', an onClick event attribute 'removeItem()', and put any text inside.

-    At this point, you should have this in your HTML file.
+    At this point, your HTML file should look like this.

     ```html hl_lines="17"
     <!DOCTYPE html>